surasint/surasint-examples/spring-boot-jdbi/7_spring-boot-database-jdbi/README.txt

         http://localhost:8080/test/api/user/insertOK
    To create new row in database and throw exception (it will rollback)
         http://localhost:8080/test/api/user/insertNotOK
-   To create list rows from database
+   To see rows from database
         http://localhost:8080/test/api/user//api/user/list

 For more detail, visit here: